 Thank you for visiting!

-All motors are factory new (but in some cases old), have been stored so they do not touch another motor or a metal surface, and are un-unused.
-I verify that they work properly (run smoothly, have what my experience tells me is appropriate power for that motor), and pack them carefully for shipping.
+All motors are factory new, have been stored so they do not touch another motor or a metal surface (legend says that protects the magnets), and except for some Canon motors below are un-unused.
+I verify that they work properly (run smoothly and have what my experience tells me is appropriate power for that motor), and pack them carefully for shipping.
 They are shipped with delivery confirmation, and no refunds are given if the motor is not received (take the issue up with the shipper you told me to use).

 Because of the wide variety of uses for these motors, I have not compiled all the specification data into a matrix that allows easy comparison among all the motors.